raspberrypilearning/octapi-calculating-pi/en/step_7.md

     ```python
     decimal.getcontext().prec = 100
     ```
-1. When you calculate the estimated value of Pi, use the Decimal type from the decimal library
+1. When you calculate the estimated value of Pi, use the `Decimal` type from the `decimal` library

 ```python
 pi = decimal.Decimal( YOUR CALCULATION HERE )
 ```
 --- /hint ---
 --- hint ---
-Here is some pseudo code to help you:
+Here is some pseudocode to help you:

 **INPUT** number of points
 **INPUT** number of trials